The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Impact of LLM agents as Attack Vector

 Furthermore, unlike our experimental setup, where agent prompts were crafted to include safety-focused instructions, the malicious developer can intentionally craft system prompts that downplay security or even encourage permissive and unsafe behavior.
 This could lead to successful exploitation even in models that were otherwise resistant to attacks under our controlled evaluations.

 Ultimately, the attacker does not need to target robust models.
-It is sufficient to embed any of the LLMs we found to be vulnerable into their malicious agent to enable new forms of automated, scalable, and difficult-to-detect attacks. \\ \textbf{Categories of affected users.} The impact of vulnerabilities in LLM agents and multi-agent systems can be severe across multiple user categories that host them on their machines.
+It is sufficient to embed any of the LLMs we found to be vulnerable into their malicious agent to enable new forms of automated, scalable, and difficult-to-detect attacks.
+Our findings necessitate a fundamental shift in how we approach LLMs within agentic AI systems.
+Rather than treating LLMs as trusted reasoning engines, they must be considered as potentially compromised actors for an agent capable of issuing unauthorized commands to the hosting system.

+Approaches relying on advanced prompt engineering and LLM-as-a-judge~\cite{zheng2023judgingllmasajudgemtbenchchatbot} techniques (such as LLM-based guardrails~\cite{Courier2025guardrails}) represent valuable countermeasures that significantly reduce the probability of non-compliant LLM outputs and have proven to be effective for content generation scenarios.
+However, these approaches could suffer from the same vulnerabilities as they can be circumvented through novel jailbreaking techniques.
+When dealing with agentic systems that can compromise computer system security (and consequently the safety of system owners), the stakes extend far beyond generating incorrect responses to user queries.
+In the design and development of modern software, it becomes essential to treat LLMs as potentially untrusted software components.

+\textbf{Categories of affected users.} The impact of vulnerabilities in LLM agents and multi-agent systems can be severe across multiple user categories that host them on their machines.
+The sophistication and power of LLMs should not create a false sense of security, leading to the disuse of fundamental secure development practices.

 The first category includes individual users who, finding the capabilities of such agents useful for their tasks, download and run the corresponding code, often sourced from public repositories such as GitHub.
 This practice is widespread due to the large number of open-source LLM agent implementations available nowadays online.
 The user is assumed to act in a beneficial way and interact with the agent to complete a series of deemed legitimate tasks.
 The user's intentions and actions are not malicious and do not contribute to any vulnerabilities or illicit activities within the system.
-However, due to the hidden malicious step, they become victim of the backdoor attack as they unconsciously install the malware on their machine.
+However, due to the hidden malicious step, they become victims of the backdoor attack as they unconsciously install the malware on their machine.